GOKOP/snake/README.md

 # Snake
 Snake in ncurses.
-Not quite working yet
+Sorta playable but hangs when you lose